 Giclee Print vs. Poster Print

-The quality of the reproductions an artist offers is a direct reflection of their brand.
+The quality of the reproductions an artist offers directly reflects their brand.

 For example, Giclee prints are produced with a high-quality digital image on acid-free fine art paper or canvas with archival inks.